 In 2012 and 2013, herders in Khanbogd Soum filed complaints to an accountability office tied to the World Bank Group, which invested in the Oyu Tolgoi mine.
-The accountability office facilitated a mediation process, which led to the establishment of the Tripartite Council (TPC), a freestanding body of representatives from the mine, herders and the local government to resolve issues related to herders, water and pasture.
+The accountability office, called the Office of the Compliance Advisor/Ombudsman ("CAO"), facilitated a mediation process, which led the parties to establish the Tripartite Council (TPC), a freestanding body of representatives from the mine, herders and the local government to resolve issues related to herders, water and pasture.

 In May 2017, after years of negotiation, the TPC reached two final agreements to resolve herders’ complaints.
 Together, these agreements contain 60 separate commitments to address issues related to pasture and water resources, monitoring of impacts and community relations, compensation for lost livelihoods, and the mine’s disruption of the Undai River and sacred Bor Ovoo spring.

-The agreements were an important achievement, but unless they are carried out effectively, they are little more than words on paper.
-Turning the agreements into a reality will require dedicated work by all parties, and that work is far from over.
+The agreements are an important achievement, but unless they are carried out effectively, they may amount to little more than words on paper.
+Turning the agreements into reality requires dedicated work by all parties, and that work is far from over.

 The soum supported herders in recognizing their customary land rights by conducting a camp cadaster registration for all herders.
 About 80% of herders have had their camps mapped and registered so far.
 Learn about the camp cadaster.